ryanjeffares/ryanjeffares.github.io/_posts/2025-03-06-youll-pry-cpp-from-my-cold-dead-hands.markdown

 add(0, 1, 2, 3, 4, 5);
 ```

 That's it.
-That's a [fold expression](https://en.cppreference.com/w/cpp/language/fold), by the way.
-No array, no heap allocation, no polymorphism or dynamic memory.
-This even works with non-numeric types that support addition, like strings, without any further annoyance.
+That's the fold expression coming into play.
+No array, no heap allocation at the call site, no polymorphism or dynamic memory.
+This even works with non-compile-time constants and non-numeric types that support addition, like strings and even vectors, without any further annoyance.

 Let's look at some less academic examples.